telerik/maui-docs/controls/listview/selection.md

 ## Example

-The example below shows how to utilize ListView selection feature and demonstrates how to set multiple selection, apply a selected item style, and retrieve the selected items in a `ViewModel` class.
+The example below shows how to use ListView selection feature and demonstrates how to set multiple selection, apply a selected item style, and retrieve the selected items in a `ViewModel` class.

 First, create a `ViewModel` class with two collections&mdash;One for the `ItemsSource` of the ListView and one that will hold the `SelectedItems`.
-For the purpose of the example, the ListView is bound to a collection of strings:
+For the example, the ListView is bound to a collection of strings:

 <snippet id='listview-features-selection-viewmodel' />